-Pablo S. Hurtado, Esq. is the founder and owner of the Hurtado Immigration Law Firm, P.A. – a full service immigration law firm.
+Pablo S. Hurtado, Esq. is the founder and owner of Hurtado Immigration Law Firm, a full-service immigration firm based in Fort Myers, Florida.

 Mr. Hurtado has experience in the petitioning of H1-B visas and the preparation and submission of Labor Certifications and PERM petitions for those professionals who are seeking specialty occupations in the United States.
-These include professions that require a high level of education and/or experience such as college professors, or software engineers, amongst many other qualified occupations.
+These include professions that require a high level of education and/or experience such as college professors and software engineers, amongst many other qualified occupations.

-Mr. Hurtado prepares and obtains waivers for clients that are in need of a waiver due to inadmissibility issues (this includes the preparation of stateside provisional waivers).
-Waivers may be needed due to unlawful presences in the U.S. due to overstaying a visa or previously entering the United States without inspection.
+Mr. Hurtado prepares and obtains waivers for clients who need a waiver due to inadmissibility issues (this includes the preparation of stateside provisional waivers).
+Waivers may be needed for unlawful presences in the U.S. due to overstaying a visa or previously entering the United States without inspection.
 Waivers are available for both immigrant and non-immigrant visa petitions.

 As previously stated, Mr. Hurtado served his community as an Assistant State Attorney (Prosecutor) for Florida’s 20th Judicial Circuit starting in June 2007.
 He succeeded in prosecutions in dozens of jury trials among thousands of prosecuted cases under his responsibility.
 He served Glades County as its sole prosecuting attorney where he tried every kind of case from traffic violations to capital crimes that call for sentences of life imprisonment.
-This experience as a state prosecutor provided Mr. Hurtado with the litigation experience and background necessary to address immigration consequences of criminal history.
-As an Immigration and Removal (Deportation) Defense attorney, Mr. Hurtado has helped his clients effectively defend their removal cases, even when they were facing deportation due to criminal convictions.
+This experience as a state prosecutor provided Mr. Hurtado with the litigation experience and background necessary to address the immigration consequences of having a criminal history.
+As an immigration and removal (deportation) defense attorney, Mr. Hurtado has helped his clients effectively defend their removal cases, even when they were facing deportation due to criminal convictions.